Minyus/Python_Packages_for_Pipeline_Workflow/README.md

 https://github.com/argoproj/argo

-Use Kubernetes/Docker for each task in the pipeline
+Uses Kubernetes/Docker for each task in the pipeline

 ### Kubeflow Pipelines